Kristen Bell

 Early Life and Background

-Kristen Anne Bell was born on July 18, 1980, in Huntington Woods, Michigan, a suburb of Detroit.
-Her mother, Lorelei Jo Frygier, worked as a registered nurse, and her father, Thomas Michael Bell, worked as a television news director.
-Her parents divorced when she was an infant and she was raised in the Detroit area, participating in community theatre and school productions from an early age.
+Kristen Anne Bell was born on July 18, 1980, in Huntington Woods, a suburb of Detroit, Michigan.
+Her mother, Lorelei Jo Frygier, worked as a registered nurse, while her father, Thomas Michael Bell, served as a television news director.
+Her mother is of Polish descent, and her father has German, Scottish, and Irish ancestry.
+Bell’s parents divorced when she was six months old; both later remarried, and she grew up with two half-sisters from her father’s second marriage and four step-siblings from her mother’s second marriage.

 Kristen Bell Career